nextstrain/pathogen-repo-guide/nextclade/README.md

 This workflow is used to create the Nextclade datasets for this pathogen.
 All official Nextclade datasets are available at https://github.com/nextstrain/nextclade_data.

-## Config
+## Defaults

-The config directory contains all of the default configurations for the Nextclade workflow.
+The defaults directory contains all of the default configurations for the Nextclade workflow.

-[config/defaults.yaml](config/defaults.yaml) contains all of the default configuration parameters used for the Nextclade workflow.
+[defaults/config.yaml](defaults/config.yaml) contains all of the default configuration parameters used for the Nextclade workflow.
 Use Snakemake's `--configfile`/`--config` options to override these default values.